Electrical Faults On Mercedes-Benz cars

 One thing to consider when you have an electrical fault with a Mercedes is to ensure that you regularly service your vehicle and take your car to a Mercedes specialist.
 On many occasions, we have taken on work from other non-Mercedes workshops due to them not having experience with either the car or the fault.
 They will, of course, attempt to cure the fault but quite often they will hit a dead end and pass the work on to us.

 This can sometimes set us back in our diagnosis as we have seen parts either fitted incorrectly, ie, an HFM sensor fitted upside down (which is something you wouldn’t usually look for), fuses missing or fitted to incorrect locations, parts fitted but not coded as others do not know that parts have to be coded, incorrectly fitted gearbox electric plates and cars serviced by other garages but do not know the common issues that certain cars have and will therefore not advise the customer according.

-Customers may think it will be cheaper to take it to a non-Mercedes garage.
+Customers may think taking it to a non-Mercedes garage will be cheaper.
 However, they may end up paying more than they would have if they had taken it to a Mercedes specialist.
-The customer could have to pay for our time and the other workshops time rather than just paying once.
+The customer could have to pay for our time and the other workshops’ time rather than just paying once.

 ELECTRICAL FAULTS – REPAIR, COST AND TIME

 When a customer has an electrical fault with their car, the first question they understandably ask is how much is it going to cost.
 Naturally, this is impossible to answer without seeing the car or at least placing it on the Star Diagnosis machine.
 This will establish the fault code or codes.
 It is always a stage-by-stage process that I induce.

 - Stage 1, plug the Mercedes into the Star Diagnosis.
 Read the fault codes.